shillis17/Capstone1/README.md

 | Racing |  41,428,184 | 28,233,271 | .68 |
 | Sports |  34,519,865 | 24,969,160 | .72 |

+Based on the data I was surprised that none of the game genres had an average retention below 50%.
+8/12 of the games fell within 60%-70% retention with the FTP  and Early access being the highest retention rates.
+From the data collected I can conclude that the retention rate does not have a strong correlation with the amount of revenue generated per genre.

 ### Conclusion
     The data I obtained represents a population, meaning that the data frame represents the total games available on the Steam games store when the data was taken.